ansys/pyensight/doc/source/calc_functions.rst

-To compute candidate shock surfaces, create an isosurface of the calculated variable, shockplot3d = 1.0.
+To compute candidate shock surfaces, create an isosurface of the calculated variable, ``shockplot3d = 1.0``.
 These shock regions can be verified by overlaying them with :math:`Mach\ge 1.0`

-Also consider comparing with the Shock Region/Surface feature visualization.
+Also consider comparing with the shock region/surface feature visualization.